-Pantanal Matogrossense National Park is located in the in the northwestern region of Brazil.
+Pantanal Matogrossense National Park is located in the northwestern region of Brazil.
 The national park encompasses an area of 523.6 square miles (1,356.1 sq km).
 It is part of the larger Pantanal Biosphere Reserve and collectively is part of the largest tropical wetland in the world.

 The larger Pantanal Biosphere Reserve also includes Chapada dos Guimaraes National Park, Emas National Park, and Serra da Bodoquena National Park along with the state parks of Nascentes do Rio Taquari, Pantanal de Rio Negro, and Serra de Santa Barbara.
 The larger Pantanal area encompasses an area of 72,517 square miles (187,818 sq km).